nixworks/public/news/2013/04/17/index.md

 ##### Italy
 ### [The Italy Parliament prepares to vote for a new President to succeed Giorgio Napolitano, in order to end a two-month impasse between political parties by forming a coalition government. ](/news/2013/04/17/the-italy-parliament-prepares-to-vote-for-a-new-president-to-succeed-giorgio-napolitano-in-order-to-end-a-two-month-impasse-between-politic.md)
-_Context: coalition, President of Italy, political parties, Italy, Giorgio Napolitano, Italian Parliament_
+_Context: political parties, Italian Parliament, Giorgio Napolitano, coalition, Italy, President of Italy_

 ##### Venezuela
 ### [Venezuela's opposition leader Henrique Capriles distances himself from post-election street violence after seven people are killed in riots over the results of the presidential election.
 Capriles had previously planned to march on the National Electoral Council to demand a recount. ](/news/2013/04/17/venezuela-s-opposition-leader-henrique-capriles-distances-himself-from-post-election-street-violence-after-seven-people-are-killed-in-riots.md)
-_Context: Henrique Capriles, recount, Venezuela, last month's presidential election, National Electoral Council, post-election street violence_
+_Context: Henrique Capriles, Venezuela, National Electoral Council, post-election street violence, recount, last month's presidential election_

 ##### Parliament of New Zealand
 ### [Parliament of New Zealand legalizes same-sex marriage in New Zealand. ](/news/2013/04/17/parliament-of-new-zealand-legalizes-same-sex-marriage-in-new-zealand.md)